Earner106/project/README.md

 # project
 this is a basic drawing project.
-Try it.
+Try once.